aische/hwfi/docs/tool-use.md

    `../llm-workflow`), so tools, sub-workflows, and — later — control flow share one loop.
 This is the foundational change.
 3. **`builtin/llm-agent`** driving that machine over `LLM.Generate`, with
-   model tool calls reified as `RunWorkflow`-style steps; marked non-cacheable initially.
+   model tool calls reified as `RunWorkflow`-style steps.
+The step is black-box non-cacheable (§5.1).
 Type-check + graph fingerprint support.
 4. **Terminating submit tool** for typed agent output (§3.3): calling it ends the loop and its coerced arguments become the step result; mandatory or optional per the step's declared output type.
 Subsumes `builtin/llm-gen-object` as the zero-tool case.
 5. **Trace events** for rounds/tool-calls/results, with redaction, plus `hwfi show` rendering and `eventFromJson` round-trip.
-6. **Intra-step + serialized-state resume** (§5.2).
-Largest; own
-   sub-milestone.
+6. **Intra-step content-addressed caching** (§5.1–§5.2) — *required*, not
+   optional: sub-key each model call and each tool call under the agent step-key, reuse `RunStore`, and consult the cache on resume so a crash mid-loop replays without re-paying LLM calls or re-running side effects.
+   The hardest and most important item.
 7. **Docs**: promote the relevant part of spec §13 into a real §6 entry and an A-series assertion for the loop behaviour.
+8. *(Optional, later.)* Serialized machine state to skip the replay re-walk (§5.2) — a performance optimization only.

 ## 7. Recommendation